ammonshepherd/meal-api/README.md

   .bashrc or .profile.
 (You can find the path to activate.sh with `which activate.sh` if autoenv is installed.)
   - `source /usr/local/bin/activate.sh`
-- Get into python virtual environment
+- Get into python virtual environment manually and set the required local environment variables
   - while in the flask-api directory (where the 'env' folder is located)
-  - `source env/bin/activate`
+  - `source .env`
 - Get out of python virtual environment
   - `deactivate`